Some Things You Need to Know About Deceased Estates & Tax

 Trust tax return

 For the purposes of tax returns, a deceased estate is considered a trust.
-For this reason, a Tax File Number (TFN) and Australian Business Number (ABN) are required for the estate.
+For this reason as a general rule, a Tax File Number (TFN) and Australian Business Number (ABN) are required for the estate.
 A trust tax return is used to report the estate's income (such as dividends or rental income) and claim any tax refund or franking credits that may be owed to the estate.

 Inheritance Taxes